 Figure 6.
 Experimental setup for comparison between FPG and SES: sketch of the whole setup (a) and life photo of the experiment (b).

-Figure 6 shows the experimental setup for the comparison of the FPG with the SES in absolute pressure mode, where the SES is simply sketched with only two volumes.
-The VLPC was used to keep the pressure difference measured by CDG as close to zero as possible.
-At the beginning, the QBS was used to set the pressure in VLS1.
-Then, valves V2 and V6 were opened to expand the gas into the bigger volume VLS2 and the tubes connected to the left side of the CDG before V1.
+Figure 6 shows the experimental setup for the comparison of the FPG with the SES in absolute-pressure mode, where the SES is sketched simply with only two volumes.
+The VLPC was used to keep the pressure difference measured by the CDG as close to zero as possible.
+Initially, the QBS was used to set the pressure in VLS1.
+Valves V2 and V6 were then opened to expand the gas into the larger volume VLS2 and the tubes connected to the left side of the CDG before V1.
 The total volume was measured precisely.
-The pressure value of SES was calculated according to equation (6).
+The SES pressure value was calculated according to equation (6).

 Results

-The results of the effective area determination based on the FPG calibration against the Ruska pressure balance, which was described in Section 2.1, are presented in Table 2 and Figure 7 for both gauge and absolute pressure operation mode.
+The results of the effective area determination based on the FPG calibration against the Ruska pressure balance, which was described in Section 2.1, are presented in Table 2 and Figure 7 for both gauge and absolute-pressure operation modes.

 Table 2.
-Experimental effective area A and its standard uncertainty u(A) k=1 of FPG at nominal pressures p, in gauge and absolute mode.
+Experimental effective area A and its standard uncertainty u(A) k=1 of FPG at nominal pressures p in gauge and absolute modes.